-The Mill Creek Horse Trail began as a "lollipop" loop through a small, partially-logged property that was acquired as part of Redwood National Park in the 1960s.
-With the acquisition of the surrounding Mill Creek watershed in 2000, the Horse Trail has been expanded so that several different loops are now possible.
+The Mill Creek Horse Trail was originally a “lollipop” loop through a small, partially-logged property that was acquired as part of Redwood National Park in the 1960s.
+With the acquisition of the surrounding Mill Creek Watershed in 2000, the Horse Trail has been expanded so that several different loops are now possible.

 The magnificent old-growth redwoods of the Mill Creek watershed, adjacent to Jedediah Smith Redwoods State Park, were at one time proposed to be the central feature of Redwood National Park.
 In 1966, as Congress was crafting legislation to create the park, the Miller Redwood Company clearcut a strip of land just outside Jed Smith boundary, breaking up the continuous stretch of old-growth and making the location much less desirable for a park.
 Partly as a result, the focus of Redwood National Park was moved to the Redwood Creek watershed, and only a small section of the Mill Creek redwoods was acquired.
 It’s this section that the original Mill Creek Horse Trail passes through.

-Although there are substantial old-growth groves remaining in this area, environmental regulations and the national parks' increasing emphasis on preservation over recreation have prevented construction of trails through the old growth.
+Although there are substantial old-growth groves remaining in this area, environmental regulations and the national parks’ increasing emphasis on preservation over recreation have prevented construction of trails through the old growth.
 Therefore, the Mill Creek Horse Trail passes almost entirely through logged areas (including the strip that was so notoriously clearcut in 1966) or along the boundary of old-growth areas.
-The result is a trail that is, except for a few short sections, heavily impacted by logging and rather mundane when compared to the spectacular scenery just over the hill in Jed Smith, are all that scenic.
-Nonetheless, the trail appears to be fairly popular among local equestrians.
+The result is a trail that is, except for a few short sections, heavily impacted by logging and rather mundane when compared to the spectacular scenery just over the hill in Jed Smith.
+Nonetheless, it’s still an enjoyable hike through lush North Coast woods.

-As described below the loop requires fording Mill Creek, which (to protect salmon) is only allowed between June 1 and October 14th.
+As described below the loop requires fording Mill Creek, which to protect salmon is only allowed between June 1 and October 14th.
 Regardless of the salmon, the creek is much too high and fast to cross in the winter anyway.
-An alternate trail is available that does not ford Mill Creek; while it's less interesting, this route can be used year-round.
+An alternate trail is available that does not ford Mill Creek; while it’s less interesting, this route can be used year-round.